 - How can we use this property to demonstrate our alignment with the passions of customers, staff, and fans?

 - How can we use this to deepen our relationship with customers, staff, and fans?

 - Do we have a vision for how we can use this to achieve our larger marketing or business objectives?

 - Is there broad buy-in and a shared vision across our stakeholders?

 - Are those stakeholders ready to commit to using this sponsorship across their channels?

-- How can our stakeholders use this to add value to our target markets?
+- How can our stakeholders from across the company – sales, HR, social team, regional management, customer retention, etc – use this to add value to our target markets?

 - Can we use the larger themes to find relevance for additional target markets?